Esri/arcgis-maps-sdk-java-samples/na/find-route/README.md

 1. Create an `ArcGISMap`.
 2. Add the map to the `MapView`, `MapView.setMap()`.
-3. Create a `RouteTask` using an URL from an online service.
+3. Create a route task using an URL from an online service.
   - online route task solves a route from an online route service
 4. Set the `RouteParameters` to find a route between the `Stop`s.
 5. Get the route using the  `RouteTask.solveAsync(routeParameters)`.